-In this chapter, we summarize the law that applies to insider trading issues, including the practical impact, if any, of the relatively recent court decisions.
+In this chapter, we summarize the law that applies to insider trading issues, including the practical impact, if any, of the relatively recent and widely-publicized Supreme Court and Second Circuit decisions.
 We then trace through a factual scenario to focus on more complex issues, including:

-- Third-Party Sourcing: When a fund learns information from a source other than the issuer of the equity or debt in question, such as from a supplier, as noted in the example above; - Big Data (a derivative of third-party sourcing): When fund managers gather information from outside sources rather than directly from a public company to gain insight and inform their investment, using vendors or information generated internally.
+- Third-Party Sourcing: When a fund learns information from a source other than the issuer of the equity or debt in question, such as from a supplier, as noted in the example above; - Big Data (a derivative of third-party sourcing): When fund managers gather information from sources rather than directly from a public company to gain insight; to inform their investment, using vendors or generated/analyzed internally.

 For example, "web scraping" or "spidering" refers to the practice of gathering data from websites using software.
-Big data also includes information from credit and debit card receipts, geolocational data, information from IoT, satellite imagery and information from app developers for cell phones;
+Big data also includes information from credit and debit card receipts, information from IoT, satellite imagery, and information from app developers for cell phones;

-Mosaic Theory: When a fund gathers a piece of immaterial information that, when combined with other public information, completes a mosaic that provides material trading insight.
-For example, assume that one of your employees took a photo of the CEO of a public company walking to his car in the evening wearing an Abu is not obvious, such as where an issuer posts the information in an unexpected website location.
-An example is when, several years ago, the CEO of Netflix posted new growth in monthly online viewing data on his personal Facebook account without having given notice that the market could find this information in that place; and
+- Mosaic Theory: When a fund gathers a piece of immaterial information that, when combined with other public information, completes a mosaic that provides material trading insight.
+For example, assume that one of your employees took a photo of the CEO of a public company walking to his car in the evening and wearing an Abu Dhabi baseball cap, thereby perhaps providing some confirmation of market rumor that the company is doing a deal with an oil company in that country; - Handling non-public information that you possess but don't want to have: - "Almost" Public Information: Material information that is theoretically accessible by the public, but is not obvious, such as where an issuer posts the information in an unexpected website location.
+An example is when, several years ago, the CEO of Netflix posted new growth in monthly online viewing data on his personal Facebook account without having given notice that the market could find this information in that place; and - "Big Boy" Letters: Where the buyer acknowledges that the seller may have MNPI and purports to waive its right to such information.